-Baraza is a truly lovely, 30-villa resort on a beach of the softest sand, beside a sparkling turquoise lagoon; a place where, whether you like your relaxation active or languid, everything is smooth and easy.
+Baraza is a truly lovely, 30-villa resort on a beach of the softest sand, beside a sparkling turquoise lagoon; a place where, whether you like your relaxation active or languid, everything is smooth and easy here for your Zanzibar holiday.

 Baraza manages the impossible.
 The combination of lavishly equipped, private villas in flowering gardens and the choice of facilities in the main hotel enables honeymooners and families to enjoy their holidays as individuals, with plenty of space.